unytics/data-api/README.md

-## 4. Export BigQuery table to datastore ✍️
+## 4. [BONUS] Export BigQuery table to datastore ✍️

+`data-api` is great to create a low-latency API for your **BigQuery** data.

+You can export a BigQuery table into datastore with one sql command to make it available to `data-api`.

 To export a BigQuery table into `default` namespace of `your-database` in `your-project`, you can run the following query from your BigQuery Console (no install needed):